rya-sge/access-denied/_posts/2025-01-14-ethereum-nft-standard.md

 isMath: false
 ---

-Non-Fungible Tokens (NFTs) enable unique, verifiable ownership of digital and real-world items on the blockchain.
-The Ethereum network pioneered this movement through its robust and flexible smart contract standards.
+Non-Fungible Tokens (NFTs) are used to represent unique items on the blockchain.
+As you may know, the most well-known standard on Ethereum and other compatible EVM blockchains is ERC-721.

 While ERC-721 remains the main standard to represent NFTs, several other standards (ERC-1155, ERC-2981, ERC-4907,...) have emerged to meet various use cases and improve functionality.
 This article lists the different standards to represent NFT and their extensions on Ethereum.